hschreck/ricecooker/README.md

 # RiceCooker
-A tool for making themes using Ruby.
+A 'cookbook' for making pretty Linux things.